 Strengthening the Vestibular System

-At Gymnademics, a series of passive and active balance exercises have been designed for children from 5 months to 5 years old for this specific purpose.
+At Sparkanauts, a series of passive and active balance exercises have been designed for children from 5 months to 5 years old for this specific purpose.

 Ability to Write

 We see parents encouraging children to start tracing and colouring within the lines almost as young as 2 years old.
 All these are done in an attempt to encourage them to start writing early.
 By strengthening a child’s gross motor skills at a young age, we are strengthening their abilities to write at an older age.
 It is counterproductive to place an overemphasis on the fine motor skills when a child’s gross motor skills are not strengthened.

 Children with poor gross motor skills may find difficulties with fine motor activities such as holding a pencil to write.
 Such activities require the stability of our shoulders and hand muscles.
 The core muscles also affect a child’s posture that determines their ability to sit for a longer period.
 The shoulder, hand and stomach muscles are important for a child to be able to write.

 Motor Planning Abilities

 A good physical program is also important in encouraging a child’s ability to plan, organize and complete his intended movements.
 Children who have developed a good understanding between their sensory system and muscle action will display better co-ordination which results in good motor planning abilities.
 To strengthen a child’s motor planning ability, a good physical program should